The wait is over.

-Phillies fans can also find a number of futures bets involving their favorite team.
-Odds are available on Philadelphia winning the National League (11-1), the World Series (25-1) along with several other wagers focused on individual players.
+Phillies fans can find a number of futures bets involving their favorite team.
+Odds are available on Philadelphia winning the National League (11-1) and the World Series (25-1), along with several other wagers focused on individual players.

 For more on Phillies futures betting, check out this PlayPicks video from our friends at TheLines.

-Pirates starts season in St. Louis and Toronto not coming to town
+Pirates start season in St. Louis, Toronto not coming to town

 The Pirates (+170) will send Joe Musgrove to the mound for the team’s first game in St. Louis at 8:16 p.m.
 The Cardinals, who are -200 at BetRivers/PlaySugarHouse, will counter with Jack Flaherty.
 The game’s over/under is 7.5 runs.

 And in other news, the Toronto Blue Jays, who hoped to play their home games in Pittsburgh after not receiving approval to play in Canada, ran into a roadblock there as well.
-As noted in an by CBS Sports, the Pennsylvania Department of Health and the PA state government nixed Toronto’s plans to play in PNC Park as well.
+As noted by CBS Sports, the Pennsylvania Department of Health and the PA state government nixed Toronto’s plans to play in PNC Park.

 So for better or worse, Pittsburgh fans will just have their Pirates.
-If they’re bold enough, a futures bet on the Buccos to win the National League (80-1) or the World Series (100-1) would bring a big return.
+If fans are bold enough, a futures bet on the Buccos to win the National League (80-1) or the World Series (100-1) would bring a big return.